milaq/XMousePasteBlock/README.md

 ## Running

-Just add `xmousepasteblock` to your startup script/config.
+Just add `xmousepasteblock` to your startup script/config or use the included systemd user service.

 Note: If you're using any kind of clipboard manager, make sure it does not prevent clearing the PRIMARY selection.
 By default, Klipper (KDE's stock clipboard manager) *does* prevent this type of clearing.
 Klipper users, look below for additional instructions.